snoutiscratch/WordleKiller/README.md

 ## Usage
 ### Setup
-Download or compile an executable.
+Download a release for your OS from [releases](https://github.com/snoutiscratch/WordleKiller/releases) or compile from source using `cargo build`.

 Place the executable alongside the `word_bank.txt` file.
 You may bring your own `word_bank.txt`, just make sure it's named exactly that.
 ```tree
 .
 └── WordleKiller